 How to Add VALUE to Your Photography and WHY it is So Important

-And that’s when the light bulb turned on.
-It was an LED light bulb.
-Look, I may have been around for a while, but I evolve.
-I realized that this piece of advice may actually be confusing to some because value is a perception and not everyone shares the same perception of what is valuable.
+And that’s when I realized that this piece of advice might be confusing to some because the concept of value is a perception, and not everyone shares the same perception of what is valuable.

-If you want to understand this concept and put it to use — you need to understand that providing value happens one person at a time because there isn’t one right answer.
+If you want to understand this concept and put it to use, you need to understand that providing value happens to one person at a time because there isn’t one correct answer.

-Value is helping people.
-Value is teaching people.
-Value is encouraging people and empowering people.
+Value is helping people, teaching people, encouraging people, and empowering people.
 Value is making the experiences you deliver and your products affordable.

-Notice I didn’t say that value was great photographs.
+Notice I didn’t say that the value was great photographs.
 That is an expectation.

-If you are in business or thinking of going into business, Value does NOT mean free or cheap.
-So much of what we read about marketing is based on the idea of give something away for free to hook a customer.
-If you are like me — I download the free thing and then unsubscribe from the onslaught of emails that will hit my inbox daily for the next two months.
+If you are in business or thinking of going into business, value does NOT mean free or cheap.
+Much of what we read about marketing is based on the idea of giving something away for free to hook a customer.
+I download the free thing and then unsubscribe from the onslaught of emails that will hit my inbox daily for the next two months.

 Giving something away for free only attracts customers who now place a low value on your work because it was free.
-When I sign up for those free downloads and finally see what the cost of their services are — I am comparing that cost to FREE — it makes it seem so much more expensive and it hides the real value of their services.
+When I sign up for those free downloads and finally see the cost of their services, I compare that cost to FREE — it makes it seem so much more expensive, and it hides the actual value of their services.

-So remember, giving something away for free and then waiting or hoping people will do business with you — is not an example of providing value and it is not the path to success for a photography business.
+So remember, giving something away for free and then waiting or hoping people will do business with you — is not an example of providing value.
+It is also not the path to success for a photography business.